yewstack/yew/README.md

 ### Virtual DOM, independent loops, fine updates

-Yew uses its own **virtual-dom** representation.
+Yew uses its own **virtual-dom** implementation.
 It updates the browser's DOM with tiny patches when properties of elements have changed.
-Every component lives in its own independent loop, interacts with the environment (`Scope`) through message passing and supports fine control of rendering.
+Every component lives in its own independent loop interacting with the environment (`Scope`) through message passing and supports a fine control of rendering.

-The `ShouldRender` return value informs the loop when the component should be re-rendered:
+The `ShouldRender` returns the value which informs the loop when the component should be re-rendered:

 ```rust
 fn update(&mut self, msg: Self::Message) -> ShouldRender {